DibyajyotiBiswal57/programs/CONTRIBUTING.md

 > Always sync your fork before opening a pull request.

 >[!CAUTION]
-> Do not change any critical files in the repository, or else your pull request will be cancelled.
+> Do not edit or remove any critical files in the repository, or else your pull request will be rejected.

 **Happy coding!**